 If you didn’t receive any economic stimulus payments in 2020, but were eligible for them, filing a tax return in 2021 provides you with an opportunity to claim that money via the Recovery Rebate Tax Credit.

 Sections of a Tax Return

 The Form 1040 tax return consists of 38 lines covering two pages.
-They’re bracketed between a section for your identifying information—the filing status you’re using, as well as your name, address, and Social Security number—at the top, and a signature area at the end.
+They’re bracketed between a section at the top for your identifying information—the filing status you’re using, as well as your name, address, and Social Security number—and a signature area at the end.